Ranking Top 10 Legnthiest NASCAR Tracks

 It has five general layouts; however, only two distinct layouts are in use.
 They are the Boot layout (long course) and the NASCAR layout (short course).

-The Glen has hosted many notable major events in its history.
-The major events were the NASCAR Cup Series, NASCAR Xfinity Series, NASCAR Camping World Truck Series.
-Similarly, it has also hosted IndyCar Series, Formula One, IMSA WeathersTech SportsCar Championship.
+The Glen has hosted many notable major events in its history, including The NASCAR Cup Series, NASCAR Xfinity Series, and NASCAR Camping World Truck Series.

 4. Indianapolis Motor Speedway

-The Indianapolis Motor Speedway is the iconic automobile racing circuit venues for all motorsports amongst all.
-It is located in Speedway, Indiana.
+The Indianapolis Motor Speedway is the iconic automobile racing circuit venue for all motorsports.
+It is located in Speedway, Indiana, and is nicknamed “The Brickyard.”

-Indianapolis Motor Speedway (Source: Wikimedia.org)
+Indianapolis Motor Speedway An Automobile Racing Circuit (Source: Encyclopedia Of Indianapolis)

 The IMS, LLC, the subsidiary of Penske Entertainment Group, operates the venue.
 It has the highest seating among the sports venue in the world, with a capacity of 257,327.
-It has 9.2 degree turns and 0-degree straights.
+It has 9.2-degree turns and 0-degree straights.

-Apart from hosting Indianapolis 500, the venue hosts many other major events like GMR Grand Prix and the NASCAR Cup Series.
+Besides hosting Indianapolis 500, the venue hosts many other major events like GMR Grand Prix and the NASCAR Cup Series.
 Likewise, it also hosts NASCAR Xfinity Series and Intercontinental GT Challenge.

 There is the Indianapolis Motor Speedway Museum and the Hall of Fame houses on the grounds of the Speedway.
 Therefore, this Speedway is one of the famous attractions in Indianapolis.